stefpiatek/azure_batch-with_docker/README.md

   that is imported and used by each task
 - Dockerfile installs this package from miniconda
 - Other steps required in [docker/azure_steps.md](/docker/azure_steps.md):
-    - The docker image was built and then pushed to the azure container registry
+    - The docker image was built and then pushed to dockerhub
-    - Created a service principle to allow for automated pulling of the docker container by each node in azure batch
-      (had to be done in the portal, CLI steps complained about lack of permissions)

 ## Running in azure batch